 |Capital gains worksheet for XYZ stock|

-Here we have a single transaction where 100 shares of XYZ stock were purchased, and a second transaction where 100 shares of XYZ stock were sold.
-There are no other investment purchases or sales, so it's simple to match the sale with the purchase.
-We must organize the data, which comes from records or statements provided by the brokerage firm.
+Here we have a single transaction where 100 shares of XYZ stock were purchased.
+A second transaction then sold 100 shares of XYZ stock.
+There are no other investment purchases or sales.
+It's simple to match the sale with the purchase.
+We must organize the data.
+This comes from records or statements provided by the brokerage firm.
 Then, in the final column, we calculate the gain or loss.

 |Capital Gains Worksheet for XYZ Stock|

-The question is, which shares did this person sell?
-Did they sell all 100 of the January shares plus 50 of the February shares, 100 of the February shares and 50 of the January shares, or 75 shares from each lot?
+The question is, Which shares did this person sell?
+Did they sell all 100 of the January shares plus 50 of the February shares?
+Was it 100 of the February shares and 50 of the January shares, or did they sell 75 shares from each lot?
 The IRS says that the basis of the shares works out to the purchase price plus the costs of purchase.
 Costs might include transfer fees and commissions.

-So, we have the purchase price plus the costs of purchase—the commissions organized in our worksheet in this case.
+So we have the purchase price plus the costs of purchase.
+These are the commissions organized in our worksheet in this case.
 The IRS indicates that their basis is the cost of the particular shares if you can identify those you sold.
 Otherwise, their basis would be the basis of those shares that you acquired first.

-We want to calculate the basis of 50 shares from the January purchase, so we would take the cost basis of $1,225, which includes the commission, then divide it by the number of shares purchased.
+We want to calculate the basis of 50 shares from the January purchase.
+We would take the cost basis of $1,225, which includes the commission, then divide it by the number of shares purchased.
 This results in a cost per share.
-We would then multiply this by 50, the number of shares we sold.
-This results in a basis of $612.50.
+We would then multiply this by 50.
+This is the number of shares we sold, and it results in a basis of $612.50.

 But what if we didn't tell our broker to sell specific shares?
-The IRS indicates that we should use the first-in, first-out method.
+The IRS indicates that we should use the first-in, first-out (FIFO) method in this case.
 Notice on the right side of the worksheet that we sold 150 shares.
 Then look to the left side.
-We first bought 100 shares, then bought another 100 shares.
-We take the basis of the shares we acquired first—all 100 shares of the January purchase, with a cost basis of $1,225.
+We first bought 100 shares, then we bought another 100 shares.
+We take the basis of the shares we acquired first, all 100 shares of the January purchase, with a cost basis of $1,225.